 - 5 large eggs

 - 2 teaspoons vanilla

-Heat a large pan over medium heat and add in butter and apples.
+- Heat a large pan over medium heat and add in butter and apples.
 Cook for five minutes to soften.
 Add in the brown sugar and cinnamon and cook for another 10 minutes, stirring often.
-Pour apple mixture into the bottom of a 9 x 13 baking pan or casserole dish.
-Add the cubed croissants on top of the apples.
+Set aside.

-In a large bowl, whisk together the eggs, half and half, vanilla, and salt.
+- In a large bowl, whisk together the eggs, half and half, vanilla, and salt.
 Pour the custard mixture over the croissants and push down gently to make sure that all pieces are dampened.
-Cover and refrigerate for at least 4 hours or overnight.